My family went to Penang Delight Cafe for a Malaysian lunch on a weekend.

 I ordered the Hakka Pan Mee which is handmade noodle with ground pork, fried anchovies, shiitake mushroom and some fried tofu skin.

 The noodle was al-dante (a little chewy) and it was good enough for my craving after not having this dish since my last visit to Malaysia.
-More on following page.
-Click here to continue reading
+Continue reading

 Ben decided to surprise the family with a Malaysian meal on a Friday evening on his way back from work.